A selection of wireframes and mockups.

 © Interaction Design Foundation, CC BY-SA 3.0 Source

-Sketch is a vector graphics editor tool for macOS known for its simplicity and efficiency.
-It's widely used for creating interfaces, icons, and web development.
+Sketch is a vector graphics editor tool for macOS—and another popular pick—and one thing it’s known for is how it stands for simplicity and efficiency, and it’s no surprise then that it sees such wide use in creating interfaces, icons, and web development.

-Pricing Model: Sketch costs $99 annually, with a free trial available.
-The license includes updates for one year, and you can continue to use the last version you downloaded even after the license expires.
+“How much?” you might ask; well, Sketch costs $99 a year—with a free trial available—the license includes updates for one year, and you can keep on using the last version you downloaded even after your license expires.

 InVision